 Russian is the most geographically widespread language of Eurasia and one of the six official languages of the United Nations.
 The language has its roots all the way back to 1000AD and has continued to evolve throughout the ages, becoming what we know today as Modern Russian.
-Part of the natural evolution of the Russian language has been the formation of various dialects which most scholars classify under one of two regions; either Northern and Southern with Moscow being the transitional area.
+Part of the natural evolution of the Russian language has been the formation of various dialects that most scholars classify under one of two regions, either Northern and Southern, with Moscow being the transitional area.

 The Russian language is globally the most spoken language of the Slavic languages.
 Though the present-day Russian language is believed to have been in existence since the 17th century, the basic Slavic languages from which the Russian language is derived have existed since the 11th century.

 In Russia itself, researchers say there are around 175 million mother-tongue speakers of the Russian language.
 It has also been noted that there are nearly 100 million more people throughout the world who speak Russian as a second language.
-The position of the USSR as a Superpower helped the Russian language to grow in importance to such an extent that it was able to gain official status in organizations such as the United Nations.
+The position of the USSR as a Superpower helped the Russian language grow in importance to such an extent that it gained official status in organizations such as the United Nations.

 Major Characteristics of the Russian Language

 The Russian language alphabet is composed of 33 letters.
 Russian language characters are coded in several ways, and although the government has established a standard coding system, there are many inconsistencies in using this standard coding system.

 In the Russian language, there are three genders, namely masculine, feminine and neutral.

 There are six cases of nouns in the Russian language: accusative, dative, genitive, instrumental, locative, and nominative.
 In some situations, the seventh case of the noun, i.e., vocative, is also used in the Russian language.

 Like English, there are three tenses in the Russian language, past, present, and future.
 There is some controversy about tenses since some linguists claim that there are other tenses that cannot be translated into the English language.
 The verbs in the Russian language have four voices.